-No wonder why over 100 million roses are sold during Valentine’s Day as roses is a universal gesture of love.
+No wonder why over 100 million roses are sold during Valentine’s Day only, roses are the universal gesture of love.
 A red rose is a famous symbol of true love and passion.
-However, not only red roses has its own symbolism–all colors of roses have their own unique symbolic meanings.
-Did you know that roses have been a symbol of confidentiality?
-The Latin expression sub rosa means “under the rose,” means something told in secret.
+However, not only red roses have their own symbolism–all colors of roses have their own unique symbolic meanings.
+Did you know, for example, that roses are a symbol of confidentiality?
+The Latin expression sub rosa means “under the rose,” meaning something told in secret.
 That is why flowers can speak a thousand words!

 Flowers have their own meaning based on their species and colors.
-If you are planning to give someone a bouquet of roses with a specific thoughtful and meaningful message, you might want to consider the symbolism of the colors you select.
-Keep on reading this guide to make sure that you send the right color to your loved ones.
+If you are planning to give someone a bouquet of roses with a specific message in mind, you might want to consider the symbolism of the colors you select.
+Keep on reading this guide to make sure that you select the right color to your loved ones.

 Red Rose and its Meaning

 Red rose is the most popular among all the colors.
 It symbolizes passion, deep desire, and romantic love.
 Behind this is a myth associated with the Greek goddess of love, Aphrodite.
 Aphrodite pricked her foot on the thorns of a white rose as she was trying to run to his lover, Adonis, who was wounded.
 Her blood stained the roses red, making the rose into a symbol of marvellous passion and romantic dedication.

 Red roses are very popular for Valentine’s day and are somewhat cli·ché which may be reasonably unoriginal.
 You may want to consider another color for this holiday and save red roses for anniversaries or birthdays.